Navigating a new digital age means changing the global economic order

 Current discussions on governance of the digital economy resemble these earlier debates.
 The United States, as a world leader in the digital economy, ran a campaign remove barriers to digital commerce by promoting goals such as the free flow of data.

 However, a number of developing and emerging economies such as South Africa, India and Indonesia are firmly resisting this surge, fearing its impact on national economies.
-As a result, there is now a stalemate within the modern World Trade Organization and a shift towards solving these problems by plurilateral, regional and bilateral avenues.
+As a result, there is now an impasse within the modern World Trade Organization and a move towards solving these problems by plurilateral, regional and bilateral avenues.

 We are now facing two extreme outcomes: advanced economies overcome this resistance and create strict rules on the digital economy, leading to a highly restrictive digital economic order that limits the economic and technological development of some countries and widens the technological gap between developed and developing countries. .